We love our days in the sun but there can be a downside, the vast majority of skin cancers are caused by exposure to the sun’s UV rays.

 Ample time for all your skin to be examined by a consultant dermatologist specialising in skin cancer.
 They may use a dermascope, a hand help microscope with a powerful light, able to capture images and video.

 Your consultant can take images for future comparison and in a few cases, could choose a relatively painless biopsy, where tissue analysis will help.
 This is however becoming less likely, with the latest laser technology able to provide optical biopsies.

-Other modern approaches can assist, such as optimal tomography, which uses lasers in the way ultrasound has been used, or electrical impedance spectroscopy, to measure subtle changes unseen cancer cells bring to your skin.
+Other modern approaches can assist, such as electrical impedance spectroscopy, to measure subtle changes unseen cancer cells bring to your skin.

 Above all, your consultant will talk to you, learn about your personal and family history, any concerns you have.
 Skin cancer screening is by nature an individual process, focused on your needs and the condition of your skin.